-1) Economic Damages: Economic damages are intended to compensate a spinal cord injury victim for losses that a dollar amount can objectively be attached to, such as medical bills and lost wages.
-Economic damages are calculated by determining the amount of out of pocket losses a victim has or will expect to incur as a result of their injuries.
+- Economic damages.
+Economic damages are intended to compensate a spinal cord injury victim for losses that a dollar amount can objectively be attached to, such as medical bills and lost wages.
+Economic damages are calculated by determining the amount of out-of-pocket losses a victim has or will expect to incur as a result of their injuries.

-2) Non-Economic Damages: Non-economic damages are intended to cover losses that are thought of as subjective, such as emotional distress, and may not necessarily cover out of pocket losses.<
+- Non-Economic damages.
+Non-economic damages are intended to cover losses that are thought of as subjective, such as emotional distress, and may not necessarily cover out-of-pocket losses.

-b>3) Punitive Damages: The third type of compensation a spinal cord injury victim may qualify for is known as punitive damages.
+- Punitive damages.
+The third type of compensation a spinal cord injury victim may qualify for is known as punitive damages.
 Punitive damages are rare and are only awarded as a type of punishment when a defendant’s behavior was especially harmful.
 There is no real set standard for awarding punitive damages.
 They are awarded at the court’s discretion and will vary depending on the circumstances.